HARE MOUNTAIN 100

 The HM100 is October 24th, 2025-5:00AM at Haw Creek Falls Recreation Area.

-The Hare Mountain 100 is a graduate level run.
+The Hare Mountain 100 is a point-to-point, graduate level run through the most isolated, rugged terrain in Arkansas.
 It is extremely difficult.
 Big climbs and relentless smaller, steep climbs in between.

 -being self sufficient

--limited extra marking beyond trail blazes and wooden trail signs
+-limited to no extra marking beyond trail blazes and wooden trail signs

 -navigation